Howard S. (1953) and Linda B. Stern Career Development Professor

 “Our laboratory is interested in understanding the mechanisms underlying interactions between cancer and the immune system.
 In studying mouse models designed to mimic tumor progression in humans, our primary goal is to explain the co-evolution of the anti-tumor immune response and cancer.
 Knowing the interplay between tumor and immune cells will help to develop and improve effective immunotherapies against cancer.”

 Stefani Spranger is an Assistant Professor of Biology at MIT.
 She received her bachelor's and master's degrees from the Ludwig-Maximilians University in Munich.
 She received her PhD in 2011 from the Helmholtz-Zentrum Munich, Institute for Molecular Immunology, where she conducted her doctoral work under the supervision of Professor Dolores J. Schendel.
 Professor Spranger completed her postdoctoral training at the University of Chicago in the laboratory of Professor Thomas F. Gajewski.
 During this period, she was supported by a German Research Foundation postdoctoral fellowship and subsequently received the Cancer Research Institute's Irvington Postdoctoral Fellowship.
-Spranger currently is a Scholar of the William Guy Forbeck Research Foundation, holds the Howard S. and Linda B. Stern Career Development Professorship, and is a Pew Steward Scholar.
+Spranger currently is a Scholar of the William Guy Forbeck Research Foundation, holds the Howard S. and Linda B. Stern Career Development Professorship, and is a Pew-Stewart Scholar for Cancer Research.
 Professor Spranger is a member of the Scientific Advisory Board of Arcus Biosciences, Replimune, Tango, and Venn Therapeutics.
 In addition, she acts as advisor to Dragonfly, Merck, Ribon, Takeda, and Torque Therapeutics.

 Professor Spranger studies the interactions between cancer and the immune system, with the goal of improving existing immunotherapies or developing novel therapeutic approaches.
 Over the last decade, cancer immunotherapies have revolutionized cancer treatment, but despite recent advances, only a fraction of cancer patients respond to immunotherapeutic interventions.
 The presence of CD8 T cells, otherwise known as cytolytic, "killer" T cells, within the tumor microenvironment is known to be a key factor in response to checkpoint blockade therapy.
 Professor Spranger aims to understand what factors contribute to T cell exclusion from the tumor microenvironment, including tumor cell-intrinsic, tissue-macroenvironmental or environmental factors (e.g. infections).
 The lab focuses on lung cancer and pancreatic cancer, which serve respectively as models of immunotherapy sensitive and resistant cancer types.